Shahbandar, Pakistan

 As of 2017, Shahbandar has a population of 362, in 100 households.
-Shahbandar is also the name of one of the talukas in Sujawal district.

 Name

 According to the 1874 British gazetteer of Sindh, the name Shāhbandar means “the king’s port”, because it once served as the home port for the Sindhi navy.
 The name is variously transliterated, with variants including Shahbunder, Shahbundar, and Shah Bandar.

 A different Shahbandar was also founded sometime during the 1550s by Mirza Isa Tarkhan of the Tarkhan dynasty, according to the Tuhfat-ul-Kiram.